-Before you enable this advanced feature of your Belkin Router.
-MAKE SURE YOU HAVE SET THE ADMINISTRATOR PASSWORD.
+Before you enable this advanced feature of your Belkin Router, MAKE SURE YOU HAVE SET THE ADMINISTRATOR PASSWORD.
 Remote management allows you to make changes to your Router's settings from anywhere on the Internet.
 There are two methods of remotely managing the Router.
 The first is to allow access to the Router from anywhere on the Internet by selecting "Any IP address can remotely manage the Router".
 By typing in your WAN IP address from any computer on the Internet, you will be presented with a login screen where you need to type in the password of your Router.
 The second method is to allow a specific IP address only to remotely manage the Router.
 This is more secure, but less convenient.
 To use this method, enter the IP address you know you will be accessing the Router from in the space provided and select "Only this IP address can remotely manage the Router".
 Before you enable this function, it is STRONGLY RECOMMENDED that you set your administrator password.
 Leaving the password empty will potentially open your Router to intrusion.

-Re note Management: fro IANCED FEATURE!
-Remote management allows you to make changes to your Router's setting n anywhere on the Internet.
-Before you enable this function, MAKE SURE YOU HAVE SET THI INISTRATOR PASSWORD.
-More Info Any IP address can remotely manage the router. .
-0 hy this IP address can remotely
+Remote Management: nent allows you to make changes to your Router's settings u enable this function, MAKE SURE YOU HAVE SET THE fo Any IP address can remotely man nage the router. - Only this IP address can remotely manage the router>